 Step #5: Reinsert the Oil Plug and Brass Ring

 Put the new or old small crush washer over the threads of the cleaned oil pan plug.
 Screw the plug back into the oil pan.
 Again, be aware of cross-threading issues.
 Tighten the oil pan plug with about 40 nm of torque.
 It doesn’t have to be exact, but make sure it’s on tight.
 There isn’t that much oil pressure that would cause the oil to leak if the bolt isn’t on super-duper tight.
 But you certainly don’t want it vibrating loose either.
 Don’t use any lock-tight.
 It’s not necessary and could make it damn near impossible to remove the next time.

 Step #6: Fill with New Oil

 If you have a center stand, now is the time to use it.
 It’s easier to fill the oil when the bike is straight up.
 Remove the dip stick and insert a funnel.
-Fill the 800 GS with 3 quarts of new oil.
+Fill the 800 GS with about 3 quarts of new oil.
+Reinsert the dip stick.
 Start the bike to pump oil into the oil filter.
-Let is run for about 30 seconds.
+Let is run for about 15 seconds.
 Then turn the bike off and check the oil using the dip stick.
 Don’t check the oil with the bike on its side stand, though.
 Use the center stand.
 Use a rag to wipe away all oil from the drain plug and the filter.
 It will make it easier to see if you have a leak in the next step.